MatteoIorio11/IRS/lab4/report.md

 The goal of this exercise was to develop an *Aggregation Beheaviour*.
 Where a robot can be in two different states depending on specific conditions.
 The robot can be stopped and it can start moving by using a specific probability (Pw), and also if the robot is walking it can stop by using another probability (Ps).
 While the robot is walking it also has to *avoid* all the other robots nearby, and when there are not any other robots around it has to randomly walk in the arena.
 The probability of the robot to going from the status of *WALKING* to *STOPPED* depends on how many robots are stopped around a specifc arean from the robot, and the probability of the robot for going from *STOPPED* to *WALKING* depends on the number of robots that are currently walking around the current robot.

 ## Design
 This excercise has a focus specifically on the *swarm robotic topic*.
 The robot's design was divided into different specifics.
-And all this specifics has the main goal of creating clusters of stopped robots.
+And all the specifics have the main goal of creating clusters of stopped robots.
 The first necessary thing to do was to create the Robot's State Machine:

 ![state machine](./images/state_machine.png)